camptocamp/c2cgeoform/docs/user-guide/templates.rst

    )
    c2cgeoform.default_search_paths = search_paths

-With this, to overwrite globally the `Deform templates`_ or the templates coming from ``c2cgeoform`` (like the map widget), you just need to copy the template to your application ``templates/widgets`` folder.
+To overwrite globally the `Deform templates`_ or the templates coming from ``c2cgeoform`` (like the map widget), you just need to copy the template to your application ``templates/widgets`` folder.